 These ideas have ancient and diverse origins, of course.
 The sense of man’s worth as an individual child of God finds expression in the Old Testament and is the central premise of Jewish thought and theology.
 It finds expression equally in the New Testament as the keystone of Christianity.
 And its sources are no less discernible in classical Greece and Rome.

-But for the political implementation of these ideas, one must look to English history in particular.
+But for the political implementation of these ideas in limited government, one must look to English history in particular.
 There was a foreshadowing of them in Magna Carta — although one could hardly call Magna Carta a democratic document.
 Nevertheless it did provide that “No free man shall be taken or imprisoned or dispossessed or outlawed or banished, or in any way destroyed … except by the legal judgment of his peers or by the law of the land.”

 It was in the first half of the seventeenth century, however, that the idea of individual liberty and the concept of limited government as the indispensable condition of liberty came into full focus.
 This was perhaps the most tumultuous and teeming half-century in English history….
 It was in the new world, however, that the vision [of limited government] became a political reality.
 [The] Constitution erected a fortification for freedom.
 It furnished safeguards against ourselves, against our passions and extravagances.
 It set forth in a Bill of Rights those “unalienable rights” which no Congress, no government, no majority of the people could invade or violate.